 | Home >> Varia >> Bachelor's Kit

 Examples: the flashlight, which is so important, and neither too heavy or bulky or expensive to have two of them.
 Same thing for the toque, mittens and wool socks.

-Examples: the jacknife can up to a certain point replace the knife, or the raincoat with several fleece jackets which can replace the winter parka, etc.
+Examples: the jacknife can up to a certain point replace the knife, or the raincoat (with several thin insulating layers underneath) which can replace the winter parka, or coat sleeves that are long enough so you can grab them with your hands and close them off to keep your hands warm and be able to sort of grab cold objects when you forget your gloves, etc.

+| Home >> Varia >> Bachelor's Kit